-Members of the group can be any Norstar set, CTA 500dm, or ISDN set.
-A set can be in more than one hunt group but is considered a member in each hunt group, increasing the total number of members in the system.

-There can be only one appearance of the same hunt group on a set.
-The appearance can be one of three types: Appr&Ring, Appr only, or Ring only.

-The set number range for hunt groups is based on your start DN.
-You can find the range in Hunt groups under System Prorming.
-These DNs cannot be assigned to telephones.
+- Members of the group can be any Norstar telephone or Business Series Terminal, ISDN set, or portables. - A telephone can be in more than one hunt group, but is considered a member in each hunt group, increasing the total number of members in the system. - There will be only one appearance of the same hunt group on a telephone, regardless of how many lines are assigned to the hunt group.
+The appearance can be set to: Appr&Ring, Appr only, or Ring only. - The DN number range for hunt groups is based on your start DN.
+You can find the range in Hunt groups under System Prgrming.
+These DNs cannot be assigned to telephones. - If you want your central answering position to display Hunt Group appearances in order to monitor activity, the CAP must be a member of the hunt group.
+Hunt group appearances can be moved to CAPs using enhanced key indicator modules (eKIMs) with \omega \omega \omega\$ 1.
+Refer to \$CAP/KIM assgn on page 225. - If any of the telephones you want to add to the hunt group have lines assigned that are the same as the hunt group, remove the line from the telephone before assigning it to the hunt group.